OlleKahreZall/Web-scraping-cryptocurrencies/README.md

 ## [Web scraping project - extracting data from the top 100 biggest cryptocurrencies](https://github.com/OlleKahreZall/Web-scraping-cryptocurrencies)

 * In this project, I have scraped the 100 biggest cryptocurrencies based on their market cap from [coinmarketcap.com](https://coinmarketcap.com/).
 * The web-crawling framework Scrapy was used.
-In additon, the portable framework Selenium was used since the web pages were dynamic.
+In addition, the portable framework Selenium was used since the web pages were dynamic.
 * Information such as the daily volume, market cap, highest/lowest value for each cryptocurrency have been extracted.
 * This spider has fetched each cryptocurrency's data from its first day were documented on the cryptocurrency market (according to [coinmarketcap.com](https://coinmarketcap.com/)) to the 2nd of December.
 * In total, more than 800 000 data points have been extracted.